Red Sox vs. Cubs Player Props Betting Odds

-Oddsmakers have listed player props for Nico Hoerner, Rafael Devers and others when the Chicago Cubs host the Boston Red Sox at Wrigley Field on Saturday at 2:20 PM ET.
+Those looking to place a player prop wager can find odds on Nico Hoerner, Rafael Devers and others in the Chicago Cubs-Boston Red Sox matchup at Wrigley Field on Sunday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!